Recent event reviews (2017 ~ )

 Sean Toland has taught English as a foreign language in Japan and Korea at every level from elementary to University.
 In addition to his EFL experience, he has also spent three years teaching high school students in two geographically remote Inuit settlements in Canada’s far north.
 Sean holds a Masters in Education degree from Brock University, a diploma in Education from McGill University, and an Honours B.A. with a double major in History and Religion & Culture from Wilfrid Laurier University.
 He is currently working as an English instructor at Osaka Shoin Women’s University in Osaka, Japan.

-Jeff Crawford’s My Share Presentation.
+Jeff Crawford’s My Share Presentation: Scaffolding Activities.

 On Sunday, May 16th at Yumekaze Hiroba, our new JALT meeting location in Nara City, Jeff Crawford gave a My Share presentation.
 Jeff demonstrated “how he scaffolds activities from lower to higher levels, creating greater learner confidence and autonomy in output”.
 The activities which Jeff presented were mainly in a game based format and were for lower level university students.
 However, a simplified form of the activities could, also be used for elementary, junior high and high school students.